ben-marrett/builder-website/README.md

 # Construction Company Website

 A modern, responsive website for a construction company built with React, TypeScript, and Tailwind CSS.
-The site showcases the company's services, projects, and team members with a focus on visual appeal and user experience.
+The site showcases the company's services, projects, and team members with a focus on visual appeal, accessibility, and user experience.

 **Live Site:** [Builder Website Example](https://builder-website-example.netlify.app)